 In summary, redesigning a logo can be a powerful and meaningful process.
 There is no perfect time and no perfect logo.
 The logo is a symbolic representation of your living business – and as such is included in the ongoing process of growth and transformation.

 Enjoy the journey!

-Print on demand services are growing and can be a nice addition to any project.
-I'm familiar with several services and able set up accounts as well as design custom, royalty free, artwork for use in products for sale like; shirts, mugs, posters, bags, pillows etc.
+Print on demand service is growing and it can be a nice additional revenue stream for any business.
+I'm familiar with several services and able set up accounts as well as design custom, royalty-free, artwork for use in products for sale like; shirts, mugs, posters, bags, pillows etc.